 Read in your genre, and out of it.

-Read authors you’re familiar with and adore, and read authors you’ve never heard of before.
+Read authors you love, and read authors you've never heard of before.

 Read anything you can.

 By drinking from a diverse well, you'll ingest a wide variety of styles and approaches to the art of character description.
 Every author has his or her own way of bringing physical attributes and mannerisms to life, and it is to your advantage to read indiscriminately as you study your craft.